dell-asm/dell-force10/docs/README.markdown

 		tagged_tengigabitethernet => '0/16-17';
 	}
 }
-This creates VLAN 180 and add TenGigabitEthernet 0/16 and 0/17 interfaces as tagged in the above defination.
+This creates VLAN 180 and add TenGigabitEthernet 0/16 and 0/17 interfaces as tagged in the above definition.
 You can also use any of the above operations individually, or create new defined types, as required.
 The details of each operation and parameters are mentioned in the following readme files that are shipped with the following modules: